yanming-cn/yanming-cn.github.io/_pages/about.md

 ## [News](#news)

-📢 **July 25, 2023**: Our paper "Stratified random sampling for neural network test input selection" was accepted by IST.
+📢 **September 8, 2023**: Our paper "Stratified random sampling for neural network test input selection" was accepted by IST.
 Congrats to Zhuo!

 📢 **July 25, 2023**: Our paper "Test Case Selection for Deep Neural Networks via Data Mutation" was accepted by Journal of Software.
 Congratulations to Xuejie!